 |2.||Edit the files, if necessary, before building the JAR file.
 See Editing the Java source files.|

-If you are using Java 1.7 and targeting an earlier version of Java (1.5 or 1.6), you must set the XFBOOTCLASSPATH and XFEXTDIRS environment variables before building the JAR file.
+If you are targeting an earlier version of Java than you are using (e.g., if you are using Java 11 and targeting Java 10), you must set the XFBOOTCLASSPATH and XFEXTDIRS environment variables before building the JAR file.
 If either is missing or not set to a valid location, the compile will fail.

-Set XFEXTDIRS to the directory that contains the other classes and jar files that are required by your application, usually java.home\lib.
-(For example, c:\Program Files\Java\jdk1.6.0_23\jre\ lib.)
+Set XFEXTDIRS to the directory that contains the other classes and jar files (of the version you are targeting) that are required by your application, usually java.home\lib.
+(For example, c:\Program Files (x86)\Java\jdk\jre\lib.)